fmtovland/year1/week15/README.md

 these should be passed to your function.
 Your function should find the highest of these numbers and return it back to main().
 Your main() should then display this highest number

+#mode.c requirements
+Returning a value from a function.
+Write a program that uses a function to calculate the most commonly used character from a number of 3 characters entered by a user.
+Your main() should read the 3 characters and these should be passed to your function.
+Your function should calculate the most common character of the 3 (assume the user enters more than one occurrence of any character).
+This character should then be returned to the main().
+Your main() should then display this character with an appropriate message